If you have specific questions unaddressed below, please contact the Corridor’s Program Manager.

-Corridor working groups must actively involve faculty from at least two Corridor institutions, even if only one campus will host the group's activities.
+Corridor working groups must actively involve faculty or academic staff from at least two Corridor institutions, even if only one campus will host the group's activities.

-All working groups must have at least one faculty coordinator who is affiliated with one of the three primary institutions: Syracuse, Cornell, or Rochester.
+All working groups must have at least one organizer who is affiliated with one of the three primary institutions: Syracuse, Cornell, or Rochester.

-Any Corridor institution where activities will take place must be represented by a faculty member from that institution who will be principally responsible for planning and organizing the event.
+Any Corridor institution where activities will take place must be represented by a faculty/academic staff member from that institution who will be principally responsible for planning and organizing the event.

 Groups of faculty or humanities-affiliated administrators at Corridor institutions may apply for Corridor funding to support working group activities.

-We request you contact the Program Coordinator via email to notify the Corridor that your colleague will be joining your working group as a coordinator.
+We request you contact the Program Manager via email to notify the Corridor that your colleague will be joining your working group as an organizer.
 Please cc the colleague who will be joining your working group on the message so we have their contact information.

 If you have colleagues who wish to participate in your working group's activities but who will not organize events/activities and will not be responsible for any associated documentation or reporting, you do not need to officially add those individuals to your working group.

 Unfortunately, no. Only faculty from the 11 member institutions of the Central New York Humanities Corridor may apply for Corridor funding, but you are still welcome to participate in working group activities.

 Colleagues from non-Corridor institutions are welcome to participate in your working group's activities.
 But they are not eligible for Corridor travel reimbursement to attend events, and they cannot organize Corridor activities at their home institutions.

 Yes.
 Graduate students and postdoctoral fellows are welcome to participate.
-But such individuals cannot be considered working group coordinators, and they should not be principally responsible for planning and organizing your working group's activities.
-Only faculty and humanities-affiliated administrators may be designated as coordinators for your working group.
+But such individuals cannot be considered working group organizers, and they should not be principally responsible for planning and organizing your working group's activities.
+Only faculty and humanities-affiliated administrators may be designated as organizers for your working group.

 Generally speaking, no. Corridor funding is committed to working groups for events/activities that are part of an ongoing, cross-institutional collaboration, rather than a one-time conference.